-In addition to the peripheral pins, there are two other output pins on Blackfin processors that will contribute to the $V{\text{DDEXT}}$ supply domain power profile if the system uses a crystal to provide the CLKIN signal to the processor.
-In this case, the ADSP-BF538/BF539 processors drive the XTAL output pin when the PLL is active.
-The output drive frequency will be exactly the CLKIN rate, and the pin capacitance value can be obtained from the data-sheet.
-Note that the voltage swing will likely be less than $V{\text{DDEXT}}$ for most crystals, and using $V{\text{DDEXT}}$ in computations would be a worst-case model in terms of profiling power dissipation.
-Similarly, the same concepts apply for the MXI and MXO pins on the ADSP-BF539 Blackfin processor for the MXVR oscillator.
+In addition to the peripheral pins, there is one other output pin on Blackfin processors that will contribute to the V{DDEXT} supply domain power profile if the system uses a crystal to provide the CLKIN signal to the processor.
+In this case, the processor drives the XTAL output pin when the PLL is active.
+The output drive frequency will be exactly the CLKIN rate, and the pin capacitance value can be obtained from the appropriate data-sheet.
+Note that the voltage swing will likely be less than V{DDEXT} for most crystals, and using V{DDEXT} in computations would be a worst-case model in terms of profiling power dissipation.